SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 * "His forceful actions to achieve German unification" @[[KBhHIST201MasonCh7]] FC
 * "statesmen in Europe were using warfare and civic nationalism to forge **powerful new nation-states**" @[[KBhHIST201MasonCh7]] FD
 * "When nationalism arises in multinational states or empires ... national groups typically want to break away from the larger empire, which is dominated by other nationalities... [this] lead to the breakup of the Ottoman Empire." @[[KBhHIST201MasonCh7]] FE
-* "But the Qing Empire was a vast, poor, mostly agricultural and overpopulated territory with a small, weak government, and the modernization efforts were confined to tiny coastal areas that had little impact inland." @[[KBhHIST101LateQingChina]] ROPP GA
+* "But the Qing Empire was a vast, poor, mostly agricultural and overpopulated territory with a small, weak government, and the modernization efforts were confined to tiny coastal areas that had little impact inland." @[[KBhHIST101LateQingChina]] Ropp GA
+* "The court was torn between conserva- tive and reformist officials, and she maintained her power by alternating appeals to each group, allowing neither to dominate for long." @[[KBhHIST101LateQingChina]] Ropp GB

 ## Claim Synthesis
 Three aspects: embracing Industrialization-tech based military warfare that originated in Europe; promoting free trade and market economy; organizing states under civic top-down nationalism.